Speculative Fiction: A Genre of Imagination, Fear, and Hope

 Recommended article

-History of speculative fiction
+History of Speculative Fiction

 Ancient folklore represents some of the earliest expressions of speculative thought.
 Across cultures, people told stories of gods, monsters, creation myths, and supernatural events to explain natural phenomena and life’s mysteries.
 Classical literature later layered philosophical depth onto this tradition.